Bullying online or at school

 WorkSafe Victoria

-WorkSafe manages the workers compensation scheme and investigates breaches of occupational health and safety laws.
+WorkSafe Victoria manages the workers compensation scheme and investigates breaches of occupational health and safety laws.
 There is information on their website about making a claim and returning to work after you are injured at work.

-WorkCover is a free service provided by WorkSafe Victoria to help injured workers who have a WorkCover dispute with their employer.
+WorkCover Assist is a free service provided by WorkSafe Victoria to help injured workers who have a WorkCover dispute with their employer.
 The staff will explain the conciliation process and will attend a conciliation conference to assist the employee.

 Superannuation